Blue Badges for individuals

 - has been an ongoing issue

-- means you are unable to walk or causes you to experience very considerable difficulty whilst walking
+- means you are unable to walk (you can't take a single step) or causes you to experience very considerable difficulty whilst walking

 Considerable difficulty in walking